junxit/us-congress-bills-112/metadata.md

 - 2011-09-23 — Senate amendment submitted
 - 2011-09-23 — Senate amendment submitted
 - 2011-09-23 — The previous question was ordered pursuant to the rule. (consideration: CR H6410)
+- 2011-09-26 — Amendment SA 665 agreed to in Senate by Yea-Nay Vote.
+79 - 12.
+Record Vote Number: 153.
+- 2011-09-26 — Amendment SA 665 proposed by Senator Reid. (consideration: CR S5976-5977) In the nature of a substitute.
+- 2011-09-26 — Cloture on the House amendment to the Senate amendment with amendment (SA 656) not invoked in Senate by Yea-Nay Vote.
+54 - 35.
+Record Vote Number: 152. (consideration: CR S5975-5976; text: CR S5976)
+- 2011-09-26 — Considered by Senate. (consideration: CR S5966, S5976)
+- 2011-09-26 — Considered by Senate. (consideration: CR S5966, S5976)
+- 2011-09-26 — Considered by Senate. (consideration: CR S5966, S5976)
+- 2011-09-26 — Considered by Senate. (consideration: CR S5966, S5976)
+- 2011-09-26 — Considered by Senate. (consideration: CR S5966, S5976)
+- 2011-09-26 — Considered by Senate. (consideration: CR S5966-5977)
+- 2011-09-26 — Motion by Senator Reid to refer to Senate Committee on Appropriations the House message to accompany the bill (H.R.
+2608) with instructions to report back forthwith with SA 658 withdrawn in Senate by Unanimous Consent. (consideration: CR S5975)
+- 2011-09-26 — Motion to concur in the House amendment to the Senate amendment with an amendment (SA 665) made in Senate by Unanimous Consent. (consideration: CR S5976-5977)
+- 2011-09-26 — Proposed amendment SA 656, by Unanimous Consent, withdrawn in Senate. (consideration: CR S5976)
+- 2011-09-26 — Proposed amendment SA 658 withdrawn in Senate. (consideration: CR S5975)
+- 2011-09-26 — Reid motion to concur in the House amendment to the Senate amendment with an amendment (SA 656) was withdrawn by Unanimous Consent. (consideration: CR S5976)
+- 2011-09-26 — Resolving differences -- Senate actions: Senate concurred in the House amendment to the Senate amendment with an amendment (SA 665) Yea-Nay Vote.
+79 - 12.
+Record Vote Number: 153.(text as Senate concurred to the House amendment to the Senate amendment with an amendment: CR 10/3/2011 S6053-6055)
+- 2011-09-26 — Roll call votes on amendments in Senate: Amendment SA 665 agreed to in Senate by Yea-Nay Vote.
+79 - 12.
+Record Vote Number: 153.
+- 2011-09-26 — SA 657 fell when motion to concur with amendment (SA 656) was withdrawn. (consideration: CR S5976)
+- 2011-09-26 — SA 659 fell when SA 658 was withdrawn. (consideration: CR S5975)
+- 2011-09-26 — SA 660 fell when SA 659 fell. (consideration: CR S5975)
+- 2011-09-26 — Senate amendment agreed to: Amendment SA 665 agreed to in Senate by Yea-Nay Vote.
+79 - 12.
+Record Vote Number: 153.
+- 2011-09-26 — Senate amendment proposed (on the floor): Amendment SA 665 proposed by Senator Reid.(consideration: CR S5976-5977)
+- 2011-09-26 — Senate amendment submitted
+- 2011-09-26 — Senate amendment submitted
+- 2011-09-26 — Senate amendment submitted
+- 2011-09-26 — Senate amendment submitted
+- 2011-09-26 — Senate amendment submitted
+- 2011-09-26 — Senate concurred in the House amendment to the Senate amendment with an amendment (SA 665) Yea-Nay Vote.
+79 - 12.
+Record Vote Number: 153. (text as Senate concurred to the House amendment to the Senate amendment with an amendment: CR 10/3/2011 S6053-6055)